Work

-I’m a firm believer that breaking systems into well-defined components with a clear responsibility helps software work better.
+I’m a firm believer that breaking systems into well-defined components with clear boundaries of responsibility helps software work better.
 Cloud services, particularly managed platform services, serverless compute, platform-managed databases and state stores make this easier.

 A big messy pile of VMs or containers isn’t it, people.
 Do better.